ChrstphrHll/npc_gen/students/Thenol Shialaevar.md

 # Thenol Shialaevar
 ---
 ### Description
-- Half-Orc Barbarian from Aldercrown Empire
+- Half-Orc Barbarian from Chillwild Peaks
 - 6th year Exploration student in Burk
-- long straight blonde hair that's plain, Brown eyes, and Pale Green skin
+- shoulder length wavy platinum hair that's plain, Brown eyes, and Pale Green skin
 - Is Sensitive and Indolent, and has Security as their ideal

 ### Organizations